NFRs: What is Non Functional Requirements (Example & Types)

 These requirements are crucial for ensuring that the system meets user expectations and functions effectively in real-world scenarios.

-Functional and Non-Functional Requirements: Comparison
+Functional VS Non-Functional Comparison

 Functional and Non-Functional Requirements are essential components in software development, each serving a distinct purpose.
 Functional requirements specify what a system should do, detailing the features and behaviors needed to meet user needs.